About this event

 Paddock, Course, and Timing Truck rules

-When outside and not in cars, all entrants and event workers must maintain 6 feet of social distance from non-related persons.
+When outside and not in cars, all entrants and event workers must maintain 6 feet of social distance from each other.
 This means staying 6 feet away from other people in the paddock, out on the course when doing course walks or working corners, and in spectator areas.

 Face masks are mandatory when using indoor restrooms, or if you are within 30 feet of the timing truck/RV.
 A 30 foot perimeter will be marked around the timing truck/RV, and anyone within the marked perimeter must be wearing a face mask.